Josh McDaniels: Michigan State

-New England Patriots
+New England Patriots (first stint)

 McDaniels joined the Patriots in 2001 as a personnel assistant.
 From 2002 to 2003, he served as a defensive coaching assistant for the team, working with the defensive backs in 2003.
-In 2004, he became the team's quarterbacks coach.
-In McDaniels's first four seasons with the team, the Patriots won three Super Bowls: Super Bowl XXXVI, Super Bowl XXXVIII, and Super Bowl XXXIX.
+In 2004, McDaniels became the team's quarterbacks coach.
+In his first four seasons with the team, the Patriots won three Super Bowls: Super Bowl XXXVI, Super Bowl XXXVIII, and Super Bowl XXXIX.
 After offensive coordinator Charlie Weis left the team following the 2004 season, the Patriots did not name an offensive coordinator for the 2005 season.
-According to The New York Times, in 2008, it was McDaniels who called the offensive plays for the 2005 season, although suggestions to that effect were made in 2005.
+According to The New York Times in 2008, it was McDaniels who called the offensive plays for the 2005 season, although suggestions to that effect were made in 2005.
 After the season, McDaniels was officially promoted to offensive coordinator, while retaining his responsibilities coaching the team's quarterbacks.

 In the 2007 season, with McDaniels at the helm of the offense, the Patriots set NFL records, scoring 75 touchdowns (67 on offense, 50 passing and 17 rushing) and 589 points, leading to rumors that McDaniels might leave the Patriots for a head coaching job.
-McDaniels withdrew his name from consideration, however, during the Patriots' January 2008 playoff run.
+However, McDaniels withdrew his name from consideration during the Patriots' January 2008 playoff run.
 Shortly after the Patriots' loss in Super Bowl XLII, Patriots head coach Bill Belichick gave McDaniels a five-page typed report on what it takes to be an effective head coach and run a winning organization, which McDaniels termed "his bible."
-Throughout the 2008 season, the two would meet to discuss the report and allow McDaniels to ask non-coaching questions that he brought to later head coaching interviews.
+Throughout the 2008 season, the two met to discuss the report and allow McDaniels to ask non-coaching questions that he brought to later head coaching interviews.

 Starting quarterback Tom Brady suffered a season-ending injury in Week 1 of the 2008 season.
-McDaniels directed the Matt Cassel-led Patriots' offense as the team finished the season with an 11–5 record.
+McDaniels directed the Matt Cassel-led Patriots' offense as the team finished the season with an 11–5 record but missed out on the playoffs.

 Denver Broncos

 On January 11, 2009, the Denver Broncos named McDaniels their head coach, replacing Mike Shanahan.
 The Broncos introduced McDaniels, who agreed to sign a four-year, $8 million contract, as their head coach in a press conference the next day.

-McDaniels's tenure with the Broncos was marred early on by a controversy involving an alleged trade offer from the Patriots involving the team's quarterback, Jay Cutler, which would have sent Matt Cassel to Denver.
+McDaniels's tenure with the Broncos was marred early on by a controversy involving an alleged trade offer from the Patriots involving Broncos quarterback, Jay Cutler, which would have sent Matt Cassel to Denver.
 On March 9, 2009, according to ESPN, a conference call involving McDaniels, team owner Pat Bowlen and Cutler failed to resolve the issues.
 Cutler said he did not trust McDaniels and the organization following the trade controversy.
 On April 2, 2009, the Broncos traded Cutler and a 2009 fifth-round draft pick to the Chicago Bears for quarterback Kyle Orton, first- and third-round picks in 2009 and a first-round pick in 2010.